- Contact information

 To report emerald ash borer or gypsy moth, visit the appropriate DATCP site below:

-To report a Chapter NR40 regulated species or rule violation, email Dreux Watermolen, Science Information Services Section Chief, or call 608-266-8931.
+To report a Chapter NR40 regulated species or rule violation, email Dreux Watermolen, Social Science Services Section chief, or call 608-266-8931.